-The table below provides a summary of the four design options for the compensation of Navigators previously considered, including anticipated participation among assisters (Direct Benefit and Navigators), the project enrollment goals.
+The table below provides a summary of the four design options for the compensation of Navigators previously considered, including anticipated participation among Certified Enrollment Assisters, funding level, and the projected enrollment goals.
 Each option was assessed for enrollment, cost-effectiveness, target market access, consumer experience and quality assurance and is described in greater detail in the Appendix.